 Theresa A. Vaughan

-Theresa A. Vaughan is professor and chairperson of the Department of Humanities and Philosophy at the University of Central Oklahoma.
-Co-Editor of The Encyclopedia of Women’s Folklore and Folklife (with Liz Locke and Pauline Greenhill), her recent research combines her interest in women’s folklore with foodways and the medieval world.
-Her most recent publication is an article about women and folklore in The Distaff Gospels, published in Unsettling Assumptions: Tradition, Gender Drag, edited by Pauline Greenhill and Diane Tye.
+Professor in the Department of Humanities and Philosophy at the University of Central Oklahoma, Theresa Vaughan co-edited The Encyclopedia of Women’s Folklore and Folklife (with Liz Locke and Pauline Greenhill), and her recent research combines her interest in women’s folklore with foodways and the medieval world.
+Her forthcoming book Balancing the Humors: Dietary Recommendations for Women in the Middle Ages is scheduled for publication in 2019 or 2020.

 A native of Wisconsin with a BA in English from University of Wisconsin-Madison, Claire Schmidt is an assistant professor of English at Missouri Valley College where she teaches courses in world literature, film criticism, British literature, and writing, and serves as director of the Honors Program.
 Schmidt received her PhD and MA in Folklore Studies from University of Missouri-Columbia; her research interests include occupational folklore, humor studies, foodways, and Anglo Saxon literature.
 University of Wisconsin Press has just published her book, If You Don't Laugh You'll Cry: The Occupational Humor of White Wisconsin Prison Workers (2017) in the Folklore Studies in a Multicultural World series.

-Kylie Schroeder is a second year graduate student in the Folklore Program of Utah State University’s English Department.
+Kylie Schroeder received her M.A. from Utah State University’s Folklore Program in 2018, where her thesis research examined the constraints of local haunted heritage tourism.
 Originally from Kaukauna, Wisconsin, she completed her undergraduate work in Anthropology and Folklore at the University of Wisconsin-Madison.
-Her research interests include various forms of cultural heritage tourism including culinary tourism and supernatural tourism, and digital folklore.
+Other research interests include culinary tourism and digital folklore.